Human Rights Protection

 In Canada, you can smoke in limited spaces only.
 As a rule, smoking is not permitted in public buildings, workplaces, cafes, restaurants and public transport.
 The cost of private health insurance and life insurance is higher for smokers.
 In some buildings there are rooms for smoking, so if you decide to smoke, find out whether this is permitted at a given location.

 Alcohol can be bought by people over 18-19 years (depending on the province).
 Driving a car while intoxicated is prohibited, especially for young drivers under 19, whose tests should show a complete absence of alcohol in their blood.
-The police regularly check drivers for the presence of alcohol, especially in case of an accident, and the punishment for drinking and driving in Canada is more severe than in many countries and in some cases can include jail time.
+The police regularly check drivers for the presence of alcohol, especially in case of an accident, and the punishment for drunken and driving in Canada is more severe than in many countries and in some cases, can include jail time.

 16. Can immigrants serve in the Canadian Army?

-Canada maintains a small army, which is mainly used for peacekeeping operations with the United Nations.
+Canada maintains a small army, which is mainly used for peacekeeping operations with United Nations.
 To be engaged in military service you have to be no less than 17 years old with the consent of parents, and over 18 without.
 In addition, you have to graduate from at least grade 10 and must be a Canadian citizen.
 However, some sections of the armed forces take people with landed immigrant status.
 If your application is approved, then in a month you will have to undergo a medical examination, a criminal record check and a skills assessment.
-Then, you'll have to go through basic training at a military base, but at that time you will be able to visit relatives and friends.
+Then, you'll have to go through the basic training at a military base, but at that time you will be able to visit relatives and friends.

 Upon completion of training you will be able to choose a military profession, which in the Canadian Army there are almost one hundred to choose from.
 The duration of military service depends on your contract; the minimum term is three years, and then you can renew it.
-If you refuse to serve a term of the contract, you will lose many of the benefits provided by the military.
+If you will refuse to serve a term of the contract, you will lose many of the benefits provided by the military.
 If your friend also joined the Canadian Forces, you can ask to serve with him in the same section of the military.